ASinghh/Chemical_solubility/README.md

 # Conclusion
- For our use-case, we found Ordinary Least Square method to be the most effective Linear method to model chemical solubility, for the given dataset.For detailed project report, please read predicting-chemical-solubility.pdf
+ For our use-case, we found Ordinary Least Square method to be the most effective Linear method to model chemical solubility, for the given dataset.For detailed project report, please read <strong>predicting-chemical-solubility.pdf</strong>.